Mastercard/mastercard-idservice-idp-reference-app/README.md

     >**mastercard.api.base.path=corresponding MC ID Service Url, example : https://developer.mastercard.com/mastercard-id-for-idp/documentation/**, it's a static field, will be used as a host to make API calls.

     **The properties below will be required for authentication of API calls.**
+    **You can contact the support to create a new ARID (one for each request) and a 'User Identifier' to make a request call.**

     >**mastercard.api.key.file=**, this refers to .p12 file found in the signing key.
 Please place .p12 file at src\main\resources in the project folder and add classpath for .p12 file.